 - 1) Locating the exits from the laboratory and from the building.
 Are the aisles, stairwells, and corridors clear?
 Do not block exits. - 2) Locating the fire doors.
-State codes require that fire doors be kept closed. - 3) Locating the nearest telephone and fire alarm box for use in case of an emergency. - 4) Locating and checking the condition type and accessibility of fire extinguishers. - 5) Locating and checking the operability of the safety showers /emergency sprays. - 6) Checking to make sure the exhaust hood system is operating properly and is appropriate for the work that is planned. - 7) Locating and checking the operating condition of utility lines, such as hot and cold water, distilled water, steam, gas, nitrogen, oxygen, electrical power, and sewer drains.
-Location of the main cut-off switches to the laboratory should be known.
-All drains, valves, and fittings should be checked and requests submitted for repairs when necessary.
+State codes require that fire doors be kept closed. - 3) Locating the nearest telephone and fire alarm box for use in case of an emergency. - 4) Locating and checking the condition type and accessibility of fire extinguishers. - 5) Locating and understanding the operability of the safety showers /emergency sprays. - 6) Checking to make sure the exhaust hood system is operating properly and is appropriate for the work that is planned. - 7) Locating and checking the operating condition of utility lines, such as hot and cold water, distilled water, steam, gas, nitrogen, oxygen, electrical power, and sewer drains.
+The location of the main cut-off switches to the laboratory should be known.
+All drains, valves, and fittings should be checked, and requests submitted for repairs when necessary.
 University and State codes require that only authorized mechanics are to repair or modify power and utility lines. - 8) Make an inventory of chemicals and apparatus.
-Arrange for discarding waste chemicals and obsolete apparatus (see SP-4 and SP-5). - 9) Inspect and clean all lockers, cabinets, and benches. - 10) Check to see that the proper trash, chemical, and solvent waste disposal containers are available and properly labeled (see SP-5). - 11) Make sure gas cylinder supports (bases, chains or straps) are available and used.
-If needed, make a request to the Associate Chair. - 12) Special chemicals or spill kits needed to deal with particular types of hazardous materials must be available in the labs in which the hazardous materials are being used.
+Arrange for discarding waste chemicals and obsolete apparatus (see SP-4 and SP-5). - 9) Locate nearby chemical spill kits. - 10) Inspect and clean all lockers, cabinets, and benches. - 11) Check to see that the proper trash, chemical, and solvent waste disposal containers are available and properly labeled (see SP-5). - 12) Make sure gas cylinder supports (bases, chains, or straps) are available and used.
+If needed, make a request to the Associate Chair. - 13) Special chemicals, fire extinguishers, or spill kits needed to deal with particular types of hazardous materials must be available in the labs in which the hazardous materials are being used.